theofficialvedantjoshi/options-pricing-engine/README.md

 - [X] Calculate Greeks for Monte Carlo simulation.
 - [X] Load option parameters from a configuration file (TOML).
 - [ ] Add plotting capabilities to visualize option pricing.
+- [ ] Add Support for exotic options like Asian, Barrier, Lookback, etc.
-- [ ] Add plotting capabilities to visualize option pricing.
+- [ ] Add unit tests for all models and functionalities.

 ## References